 Will a Co-signer help?

-If a cosigner with a very good credit history is added with your application their are high chances that the lender will approve the application.
+If a cosigner with a very good credit history is added to your application there are high chances that the lender will approve the application.
 Earnest, unlike the other lenders, don’t allow the borrowers to apply with a cosigner.

 Once the loan gets refinanced it will appear in the credit report of your cosigner.
-It will be treated as a part of cosigner’s debt load by the borrower.
+It will be treated as a part of the cosigner’s debt load.
 Your cosigner’s score will be shown as negative if you miss any payment and if you will not be able to pay, then it will be paid by your cosigner.

 Co-signer release is offered by some of the lenders.
 If your credit gets approved and you successfully pay a certain number of payments without any fail then you can remove the co-signer.